grafana/tutorials/content/tutorials/create-users-and-teams.md

 | almaz.russom      | Engineering |
 | yuan.yang         | Engineering |

-Repeat the following steps for each user.

 #### Create a team:

+Repeat the following steps for each team:

 1. In the sidebar, click **Configuration** -> **Teams**.
 1. Click **New team**.